-Sock dolls aren’t as hard to sew as you think.
-A sock is easy to manipulate into any shape and form.
-The tedious part?
-Sewing a straight and perfect stitch.
 The stitching plays a significant role in determining the workmanship of your handiwork.
 When I was new to this, my stitches weren’t great when I started sewing my first sock doll.
-So if you find yourself struggling with your first sock doll, don’t give up – your sewing skills will improve over time.
+So if you find yourself struggling with your first sock stuffed animal, don’t give up – your sewing skills will improve over time.
 It just takes more practice.

 Easter Sock Bunny Sewing Pattern